catherinetkl/Programming-knowledgehut/programming-basics/linux_commands.md

 #### Soft link (Symbolic link) vs Hard link
-Soft link is a pointer to the original file (similar to windows shortcut)
+Soft link is a pointer(file) to the original file (similar to windows shortcut)\
+Smaller file size compared to the original file\
+Inode number of soft link is different from that of the original file\
+   inode #100 : original file\
+   softlink1 : inode #200\
+   softlink2 : inode #300

+If we delete original file, softlinks become useless!

+Hard link is different name of the original file (Like a duplicate copy of the original file) Having same file size as original file\
+Inode number of hardlink is the EXACTLY SAME as the original file\
+  inode #100 <------ original file\
+  inode #100 <------ hardlink1\
+  inode #100 <------ hardlink2

+ If we delete the original file, the hard links will still contain data that were in original file